 Also, in Alex Ross' series Justice, a form of the Legion appears.
 The supervillains around the world begin having shared nightmares of the destruction of the world.
 Believing that their ego and confidence is paving the way for their dreams of nuclear armageddon to become reality, the supervillains band together to defeat the Justice League of America and protect humanity in their own twisted way.
 Some of the villains start solving some of the world's greatest concerns, like hunger, which starts fooling the public into believing the heroes are a threat to society.
 After attempting to wipe out the heroes, Brainiac plans to turn Earth's inhabitants into robots using Mr. Mind-based mechanical worms.
 However, the heroes team together and prevent both the nuclear holocaust and defeat the villains.

-The Legion of Doom is the only real Super-Team that's ever opposes the Superfriends, in the "Challenge of the Superfriends" TV show, which is lead by Lex Luthor, and is maned by all of the Justice League's primary villains, such as Gorrilla Grodd, Brainiac, Sinestro, Bizarro, Toyman, Riddler, Scarecrow, Cheetah, Black Manta, and Giganta.
+The Legion of Doom is the only real Super-Team that's ever opposes the Superfriends, in the "Challenge of the Superfriends" TV show, which is lead by Lex Luthor, and is maned by all of the Justice League's primary villains, such as Gorilla Grodd, Brainiac, Sinestro, Bizarro, Toyman, Riddler, Scarecrow, Cheetah, Black Manta, Captain Cold, Solomon Grundy and Giganta.
 And at the End of every episode, The Superfriends always stop them but never bothering sending them to jail, so they retreat back to their swamp base that Looks like a Cross Between Darth Vader and Black Manta's helmet.

 They have made constant appearances in the Superfriends cartoon, with thirteen villains opposing the Superfriends.
 However, some of them were rarely used and others were abused in turn.
 In each episode they develop a somewhat evil plan (being a kid show in its era meant little true supervillainy was allowed) and at the end of each episode the Superfriends defeated the plan.
 None of the members of the Legion are ever punished, as they always find a way to escape back to their base.